Waldorf Learning Support

 By the early 1980s, McAllen started traveling to teach her insights and approaches to Waldorf teachers and trainings in UK, the Netherlands, Australia, New Zealand and USA.
 In 1990 she hosted a conference for teachers already introduced to her work with the goal of supporting the start of trainings for teachers to specialize in Extra Lesson.
 Teachers from USA, the Netherlands, and UK were present—with phone contact to a teacher in Australia.
 In 1991 Rudolf Steiner College (RSC), Association for a Healing Education, the Extra Lesson Association in Australia and a group in the Netherlands started educational support trainings.

-Today, WLS aims to maintain the rigor and strength of the work that came before, while reimagining new initiatives for this work in response to your increasing requests for bringing support to all the students in your everyday classrooms.
-Working under the auspices of WTI, an Associate Member of AWSNA, allows us to continue our commitment to working out of Anthroposophy, maintaining high standards of programming.
+WLS aims to maintain the rigor and strength of the work that came before, while reimagining new initiatives for this work in response to the increasing and ever changing support needs of all students in classrooms today.
+Working under the sponsorship of Waldorf Teacher Institute of Chicago, an Associate Member of AWSNA, allows us to continue our commitment to working out of Anthroposophy, maintaining high standards of programming.
 Visit our programs pages to discover the new and exciting ways WLS is carrying this work into the future to reach your students today.

 “To integrate the human being and the world as part of this developmental process, this is really the whole reason for our earth incarnation…it is only from the Earth that we can gain the forces for the future” (1989 A McAllen)